ethanp/programming/Notes/Java Notes.md

 * Java has no unsigned types.

 * C++ strings are mutable, Java's are *immutable*
+    * Note that boxed primitive types (e.g. `Integer`) are *immutable* as well

 * C++ strings can be compared with `==`, Java strings must be compared with `"".equals("")`

 * In C++, one may redefine a variable inside a nested block.
 The inner definition then shadows the outer one.
 Java does not permit this.

         int n;
         if (...) {